J-Seals/Stock-analysis/README.md

 # Stock-analysis
-Using VBA to help make informed finance decisions
+Using VBA to help make informed financial decisions